 Ventricular tachycardia may be thought of as a sequence of consecutive ventricular premature beats.
 Sometimes only a few such beats occur together, and then the heart returns to a normal rhythm.
 Ventricular tachycardia that lasts more than 30 seconds is called sustained ventricular tachycardia.

-Sustained ventricular tachycardia usually occurs in people with a structural heart disorder such as a heart attack or a cardiomyopathy.
+Sustained ventricular tachycardia usually occurs in people with a structural heart disorder such as a heart attack, heart failure, or a cardiomyopathy.
 It is more common among older people.
 However, rarely, ventricular tachycardia develops in young people who do not have a structural heart disorder.
 Such young people may have a heart disorder called long QT syndrome, which can be inherited or caused by certain drugs.
-It can also be due to a rare inherited disorder, the Brugada syndrome, which may require treatment with an implanted defibrillator.
+It can also be due to other rare inherited disorders such as the Brugada syndrome (a cardiac channelopathy).

 Sustained ventricular tachycardia can be dangerous because the ventricles cannot fill adequately or pump blood normally.
 Blood pressure tends to fall, and heart failure follows.
-Sustained ventricular tachycardia is also dangerous because it can worsen until it becomes ventricular fibrillation—a form of ventricular fibrillation.
+Sustained ventricular tachycardia is also dangerous because it can worsen until it becomes ventricular fibrillation—a form of cardiac arrest.
 Sometimes ventricular tachycardia causes few symptoms, even at rates of up to 200 beats per minute, but it may still be extremely dangerous.